-In AQTESOLV, you have two options for checking when the Cooper-Jacob solution is valid:
+In AQTESOLV, you have two options for checking when the Cooper and Jacob solution is valid:

-- Choose View>Options and check the option to Show Valid Time.
-In the Valid Time tab, you may assign the critical value of u.
-When this option is active, AQTESOLV displays a vertical dashed line on your data plot to indicate the time when the Cooper-Jacob solution is valid.
-Note the position of the line depends on the values of T (transmissivity) and S (storage coefficient) for the line that you've matched.
+AQTESOLV displays a vertical dashed line on your data plot to indicate the time when the Cooper and Jacob solution is valid.
+Note that the position of the line depends on the values of T (transmissivity) and S (storage coefficient) for the line that you've matched.